-The programme is based on the philosophy of total care for the athlete and the promotion of physical activity in the general population.
+The programme, for physiotherapists only, is based on the philosophy of total care for the athlete and the promotion of physical activity in the general population.
 Working in sport is a largely practical discipline and the programme's emphasis lies firmly on regular clinical experience.
 Students will benefit from regular contact with members of the Centre for Sports and Exercise Medicine as well as visiting clinicians and lecturers who are experienced sport medicine specialists.
 This course is designed to offer mastery of foundation concepts and skills in Sports and Exercise Medicine.
-The programme will offer a flexible modular MSc structure with an innovative practical component involving clinical shadowing and mentoring.
-It will be available via blended learning or as a fully online course.
+The programme will offer a flexible modular MSc structure with an innovative practical component involving 150hours of clinical placement and mentoring.
 Students will be exposed to unique clinical learning opportunities, such as our monthly inter-disciplinary combined clinic, that will challenge and sharpen diagnostic skills.
-An interactive and supportive clinician-student relationship will be a feature of clinics on the postgraduate programme.
-Lectures will be delivered by national experts; from cutting edge basic scientists to physiotherapists, doctors and other health professionals working with world-class athletes.
+An interactive and supportive clinical experts; from cutting edge basic scientists to physiotherapists, doctors and other health professionals working with world-class athletes.
 Core clinician-scientists on staff consult to elite athletes, and together with our support scientists, have an international research profile in Sports and Exercise Medicine.
 Our staff will work closely with students to nurture research interests and to develop clinical ability in Sports and Exercise Medicine.